Rocky Juarez

-Ricardo "Rocky" Juárez (born April 15, 1980) is an American former professional boxer.
+Ricardo Juárez (born April 15, 1980) is an American former professional boxer.
 He is a former WBC Silver featherweight champion and a multiple-time world title challenger.
-Juarez was known over his career for his aggressive fighting style and incredible durability; in 11 defeats he was never stopped.
+Juarez was known over his career for his aggressive fighting style and incredible durability.

 Amateur career

 Juarez had a lustrous amateur career with a 145–17 record, which included a 68 fight winning streak, a Featherweight Olympic silver medal and a Junior Olympic World and National gold medal.
 In 1999 he won the world title at the 1999 World Amateur Boxing Championships in his home town.
 During the 2000 Olympics Gold medal round, Juarez loss controversially against Bekzat Sattarkhanov who was warned several times for holding and not penalized.
 It should be also noted that by the end of the second round Juarez was losing 11 points and had only 4 points to lose the match by RSC.
 Juarez accepted the silver medal.